 This year's Tribeca Film Festival features an exciting slate of LGBT+ films, spanning genres from long-form documentary to musical and horror.
-Some of the projects take place in the same NYC neighbourhoods where queer pioneers have crusaded for liberation for decades.
-As the festival opens, here are five unmissable LGBT+ films.
+Some of the projects take place in the same NYC neighborhoods where queer pioneers have crusaded for liberation for decades.
+Ahead of the festival's opening tonight, here are five unmissable LGBT+ films.

 The Life and Death of Marsha P. Johnson